Art & Academe Chapter Five: Experimental Philsophy

 Using the inception requires the nativity horoscope of the inception’s target, which means the astrologer must know the place and date of birth (or making, for an object; or initiation, for an event) of the target.
 It takes a day to calculate a nativity horoscope, but this only ever needs to be calculated once for each target.
 Some inceptions can involve two targets — and thus two horoscopes.
 For example, “Is Amelie inclined to love Francis?” would need the nativities for both Amelie and Francis.
 No more than two targets can be combined in this fashion.

-Calculating a Nativity Horoscope: Int + Artes Liberales + die roll, against Ease Factor 9
+| Calculating a Nativity Horoscope | Int + Artes Liberales + Die Roll, Against Ease Factor 9 |

 Note that it is impossible to calculate a nativity horoscope if the date and location of the birth of the target are unknown (see When’s My Birthday? for the ease of obtaining this information).

+Once the horoscope is known, then it takes one minute per level of the inception to complete the calculation and reveal the answers sought.
+The astrologer must have access to writing materials to use an inception.
 Even though they are simple products of parchment and ink, astrological inceptions cannot be simply copied, they must be duplicated using the Laboratory Text in the usual fashion.
 This is because an inception has its own horoscope, based on the day on which it was completed.
 When using an inception, the calculated relationship between the inception’s own horoscope and the horoscope of the target(s) is the source of the sought-after answer.
 An inception that is simply copied — rather than recreated with the Laboratory Text — has a different astrological figure than the original inception (it is copied at a different time than the original, and perhaps in a different location as well), and this invalidates the calculations.
 Copied inceptions cannot therefore provide correct answers except through chance.

 Inception Guidelines